Aspendos (Turkey)

 Alternatively, they were not open at the top, but contained a structure where water and air could be released from the pipes at reduced pressure.

-Cees W. Passchier
+Text and drawings Cees Passchier

 Visible remains